KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 }
 ```

-From `player2` node (this player not used character playertxid so will start game with fresh character):
+In our example, the `player2` node does not have a character from a previous game, and therefore `player2` executes the `register` method with only the `game_txid`.

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib register 17 '["4ccf9ca8b1198b35b48dc7126c6b9648b243c44076e4c4e4fe474b129028abde"]'
 ```

+Response:

 ```JSON
 {